Tips on cooking the Tomahawk Steak

 How to cook the Tomahawk:

-The most common way to grill a tomahawk ribeye is as nature intended, sizzling on top of an open flame.
-Whether you use gas or charcoal, this method produces a smoky, rich flavor that pairs nicely with the meat.
-Because the tomahawk is usually a thicker cut—2 inches or thicker—grilling allows you to have a dark and crusty bark on the exterior, while the inside is nice and medium to medium rare.
+The most common way to cook a tomahawk ribeye is as nature intended; sizzling on top of an open flame!
+Whether you use gas or charcoal, this method produces a smokey, rich flavour that pairs nicely with the meat.
+Because the tomahawk is usually a thicker cut — 5 cms or thicker —grilling allows you to have a dark and crusty bark on the exterior, while the inside is nice and medium to medium rare.